gideonibemerejr/SEI-CC-2/work/w07/d2/02-python-control-flow/python-control-flow.md

 ### The `break` Statement

-The `break` statement in Python can be used to immediately exit `for` and `while` loops and continue executing any statements that may follow them.
+Just like in JavaScript, the `break` statement in Python can be used to immediately exit `for` and `while` loops and continue executing any statements that may follow them.

-### Looping Exercise (5 - 10 minutes)
+### 💪 Looping Exercise (5 - 10 minutes)

 Wrap the code in **exercise.py** in a `while` loop such that it continues to prompt for a color until the word `quit` is entered.